-Femoral nerve pain, also known as femoral nerve dysfunction, is a disorder that occurs as a result of damage to the femoral nerve, resulting in loss of sensation and movement in the legs.
-This happens when the femoral nerve is compressed as it passes under the inguinal region, anterior to the iliopsoas muscle.
+Femoral nerve pain, also known as femoral nerve dysfunction, can occur following damage to the femoral nerve.
+It usually results in a loss of sensation and movement in the legs, and this happens when the femoral nerve is compressed as it passes under the inguinal region – anterior to the iliopsoas muscle.

-In most cases, femoral neuropathy goes away without requiring any treatment.
-If symptoms don’t improve, medications and physical therapy may become necessary.
+Femoral neuropathy usually goes away without treatment, but where symptoms don’t improve, medications and physical therapy can help.

 Symptoms of Femoral Nerve pain:

 The symptoms of femoral nerve pain depend on the extent of damage to the femoral nerve.
-Typical symptoms include the following:
+Typical symptoms include:

 - Pain over the front of the thigh

 - Loss of power of knee extension and hip flexion

 - Lower extremity muscle weakness

 - Numbness, pain, burning, or tingling sensation in the medial aspect of the lower leg and anteromedial thigh